Air America (airline): After the war

-After it pulled out of South Vietnam in 1975, there was an attempt to keep a company presence in Thailand.
-After this fell through, Air America was dissolved on June 30, 1976.
-Air Asia, the company that held all of the Air America assets, was later purchased by Evergreen International Airlines.
+After pulling out of South Vietnam in 1975, there was an attempt to keep a company presence in Udon Thani, Thailand.
+After this fell through, Air America was dissolved on June 30, 1976, and the operating authority certificate was cancelled by the Civil Aeronautics Board on January 31, 1974.
+Air Asia, the subsidiary that held all of the Air America assets, was later purchased by Evergreen International Airlines.
 All proceeds, a sum between 20 and 25 million dollars, were returned to the US Treasury.
 The employees were released unceremoniously with no accolades and no benefits even for those who suffered long-term disabilities, nor death benefits for families of employees killed in action.

-Such benefits as were afforded came from worker's compensation insurance required by contracts with the US Air Force that few knew about.
+Such benefits as were afforded came from worker's compensation insurance required by contracts with the U.S. Air Force that few knew about.
 The benefits were not awarded easily.
-Many disabled pilots were ultimately compensated under the federal Longshoremen's Act after lengthy battles with CIA bureaucrats who denied their connection to the airline for years.
-Many died of their injuries before they could be compensated adequately.
+Many disabled pilots were ultimately compensated under the Longshore and Harbor Workers' Compensation Act after lengthy battles with CIA officials who denied their connection to the airline for years, and many died of their injuries before they could be compensated adequately.
 Accident reports were said to have been falsified, redacted, and stonewalled by CIA officials who continued to deny any relationship to the events described in them.

-Air America pilots have attempted to have their federal pensions enhanced.
+Air America pilots have attempted to have their pensions enhanced.

 Fleet

 During its existence Air America operated a diverse fleet of aircraft, the majority of which were STOL capable.
 There was "fluidity" of aircraft between some companies such as Air America, Boun Oum Airways, Continental Air Services, Inc, and the United States Air Force.
 It was not uncommon for USAF and United States Army Aviation units to lend aircraft to Air America for specific missions.
-Air America tended to register its aircraft in Taiwan.
-They operated in Laos without the B- nationality prefix.
+Air America tended to register its aircraft in Taiwan, but operated in Laos without the B- nationality prefix.
 US military aircraft were often used with the "last three" digits of the military serial as a civil marking.
-The first two transports of Air America arrived in Vientiane, Laos, on August 23, 1959.
-The Air America operations at Udorn, Thailand, were closed down on June 30, 1974.
-Air America's operating authority was cancelled by the CAB on January 31, 1974.